opensearch-project/documentation-website/_search-plugins/sql/limitation.md

 * [Cursor feature](#pagination-only-supports-basic-queries) supported by the `V1` engine only.
 Please, track [GitHub issue #656](https://github.com/opensearch-project/sql/issues/656) for support `cursor`/`pagination` in `V2` engine.
-* `V2` engine doesn't track query execution time, so slow queries are not reported.
+* `V2` engine doesn't track query execution time so slow queries are not reported.
 * `V2` query engine not only runs queries in OpenSearch engine but also supports post-processing for complicated queries.
 Accordingly, explain output is no longer pure OpenSearch `DSL`, but also includes query plan information from the `V2` query engine.
 * `V2` engine doesn't support [`SCORE_QUERY`]({{site.url}}{{site.baseurl}}/search-plugins/sql/sql/functions#score-query) and [`WILDCARD_QUERY`]({{site.url}}{{site.baseurl}}/search-plugins/sql/sql/functions#wildcard-query) functions.